Aggarwal speaks

 In a lid off interview, Deepak Aggarwal, the alleged Indian bookie responsible for the downfall of Shakib Al Hasan, reveals heretofore unknown information about the recent corruption scandal that shook the cricketing world.

-For someone with his notoriety, it was surprisingly easy to reach out to Deepak Aggarwal, the alleged bookie who just brought down one of the most-celebrated titans of world cricket, Shakib Al Hasan.
-Here was a man, who according to a recent Times of India story was “known in the spot-fixing circuit”, and had been arrested in April 2017 for gambling offences.
-Yet, his digital footprint was everywhere on the Internet — from listed phone numbers to open domain registration records.
-And then there was his photo displayed on the website of the cricket academy he owns.
-It was as if he was waiting to be contacted.
+For someone with his notoriety, it was surprisingly easy to find Deepak Aggarwal, the alleged bookie who brought down one of world cricket’s most celebrated titans, Sakib Al Hasan.
+This was a man, who according to a recent Times of India story was “known in the spot-fixing circuit”, arrested in April 2017 for gambling offences.
+Yet his digital footprint was everywhere — from public phone listings to open domain records, even a smiling portrait on the website of the cricket academy he owns.
+It was as if he wanted to be found.

-And, for someone supposedly with a long experience in the dark alleys of cricket crookery, he was curiously too quick to own up to almost all the charges against him — that too, in the very first encounter.
-“Yes, it is true,” Deepak Aggarwal told me when I asked him about his role in the Shakib scandal.
+And for someone supposedly seasoned in the dark alleys of cricket crookery, Aggarwal was oddly quick to admit almost everything.
+“Yes, it is true,” he told me the first time we texted.
 “Just one thing is not true — I am not a bookie.”

-A few weeks ago, sending shockwaves across the cricketing world and upsetting millions of his ardent fans, Shakib Al Hasan was banned by the Anti-Corruption Unit (ACU) of the International Cricket Council (ICC) for a period of two years with one year suspended.
-The crime the cricket maestro was accused of is considered heinous in sports: contact with a bookie and not reporting it to the authorities.
-The alleged bookie was described by the ICC’s anti-corruption watchdog as “an individual known to the ACU and suspected of involvement in corruption in cricket.”
+Only weeks earlier, Shakib Al Hasan had been banned by the ICC’s Anti-Corruption Unit for two years, with one year suspended — a punishment that sent shockwaves through the cricketing world.
+The charge against the cricket maestro was serious: engaging with a known bookie and failing to report it.
+The ICC described that alleged bookie as “an individual known to the ACU and suspected of involvement in corruption in cricket.”

 🏏